Fabricio-191/youtube/README.md

   The method `toString` first it will try to return the `short` form if it is available, if not the `normal` one

+  # To-do
+    * A method to download videos
+    * Make typings and JSDoc
+    * A method to get info and videos from channel
+    * Get comments from a video

+  # Credits
+    * [ytpl](https://www.npmjs.com/package/ytpl) for the bases and the how-to
+    * [This](https://stackoverflow.com/questions/6903823/regex-for-youtube-id) stack overflow post for the regex to get videos ID's from URL's
+    * [This]((https://stackoverflow.com/questions/16868181/how-to-retrieve-a-youtube-playlist-id-using-regex-and-js) for the regex to get playlists ID's from URL's
+    * Me